 But the spark that will give 3D Printing technology the chance to break through the mainstream isn’t software, but another piece of highly disruptive technology – the cloud.
-Currently, there are companies such as Sculpteo that is offering 3D Printing services via the Cloud.
+Currently, there are many companies that are offering 3D Printing services via the Cloud.

 What does 3D Cloud Printing exactly do?

 Imagine if instead of businesses manufacturing parts or products in their factories in bulk and selling it to consumers, consumers can instead just buy parts of products per piece through a company that will create a single one through 3D Printing?
 Also, what if a person could actually design and render his own item, using tools and computing power leased by a service provider, have it printed and delivered?
 That’s basically 3D Printing through the cloud, or at least the idealized version of it.